 Group C rides about 13-16 mph on average.

 While we will always try to keep all riders together (and usually do!) these are “drop rides” meaning that you must be prepared to get back on your own if there is any reason you cannot stay with the group.

-Distances will vary from week to week, and progressively build from a base-building phase December-January to extending distance from February until race day.
+Distances will vary from week to week, and progressively build from a base-building phase through the winter to extending distance from February until race day.
 You can find route details each week shared to the GFNY Facebook page and posted to this RideWithGPS page.

 Please take note of the ride rules, as well as the additional COVID rules listed below.